Larry Walker: Junior hockey

-Amateur baseball
+Baseball

-The popularity of baseball in Canada during Walker's youth was minuscule in contrast to the following he would help spawn related to his later success with the Montreal Expos.
-Previously, Canadian baseball luminaries included Tip O'Neill, the first Canadian to win a Triple Crown back in 1887, and Ferguson Jenkins, Canada's first selectee to the American Baseball Hall of Fame in 1991.
-It was Walker who would help dramatically increase the profile of the sport in a hockey-mad nation.
+The popularity of baseball in Canada during Walker's youth was small compared to the following he would help spawn related to his later success with the Montreal Expos.
+Previously, Canadian baseball luminaries included Tip O'Neill, the first Canadian to win a Triple Crown in 1887, and Ferguson Jenkins, Canada's first selectee to the American Baseball Hall of Fame in 1991.
+Walker would help dramatically increase the profile of the sport in a hockey-mad nation.
 Part of the factor are Canada's short summers, which make it more challenging to play outdoors than in the United States.
-Recalled Walker later in his major league career, "I'd never seen a forkball, never seen a slider.
+Walker later said regarding his youth career, "I'd never seen a forkball, never seen a slider.
 I didn't know they existed.
 I had never really seen a good curveball.
 In Canada, as a kid, we'd play 10 baseball games a year.
 Fifteen, tops.
 Some pitchers had a thing they'd call a spinner, but nothing like this.
 Baseball just wasn't big.
 The weather was against it.
 Nobody ever played baseball thinking about making the major leagues."
 He was also unaware of many of the rules, attesting to his lack of experience playing when he turned a professional.

 In 1984, Walker played for the Coquitlam Reds of the British Columbia Premier Baseball League.
 He was selected to join the Canadian team at the 1984 World Youth Championships in Kindersley, Saskatchewan.
 At that tournament, he caught the eye of Expos scouting director Jim Fanning after hitting a home run with a wooden bat, in contrast to all the other players who were using metal bats.
-Fanning signed Walker for $1,500 (USD, $ today) as an amateur free agent owing to his relative lack of experience playing organized baseball.
+Fanning signed Walker for $1,500 as an amateur free agent owing to his relative lack of experience playing organized baseball.
 At that time, Canadians were not eligible to be selected through the Major League Baseball draft.
 While the Expos perceived Walker to be very athletic, they decided that he was very raw, and that he did not initially warrant rating as a top prospect.